AAlghoul9/samtool/README.md

 ---

+## Deploy to Streamlit Community Cloud

+1. Push this repo to GitHub.
+2. On Streamlit Community Cloud, create a new app pointing to `app.py`.
+3. No special hardware settings are required.
+Streamlit Cloud does not provide GPUs; the app will run on CPU and auto-detect devices if available.
+4. Ensure dependencies are pinned in `requirements.txt` (already provided).
+First run will download the model to the ephemeral cache.

+Optional configuration via environment variables:
+- `SAM_MODEL_ID` (default `facebook/sam2-hiera-large`): alternate model id
+- `SAM_DEVICE` (`cpu` or `cuda`): force device selection; by default the app auto-detects

+If you hit memory/time limits, reduce `points_per_side` and keep defaults for `crops_n_layers`.

+---

 ## Requirements
 - Python 3.12 (recommended).
 Other versions may work but are not guaranteed by the pinned wheels.
 - Internet connection on first run to download the model weights and processor from Hugging Face.